 Are you worried your pet has fleas?
 If your poor cat or dog seems to be scratching a lot, it’s very possible they have fleas living in their fur.
 Pets track these tiny blood suckers inside your Southeastern MA home which increases your need to exterminate fleas.
+Researchers estimate that once you see a single flea on your cat or dog, there may be as many as 100 immature fleas infesting your home.
 Once you have a flea infestation, it’s extremely hard to get rid of fleas on your own.
 Fox Pest Control wants you to have peace of mind knowing that your family and pets are safe from fleas.

 You might already know you have a flea infestation, but here are a few of the most common signs flea exterminators look for in the Southeastern MA area.

 Since fleas are most likely to infest a pet, such as a dog or cat, the first sign is finding fleas in their fur.
 They usually look like little black dots on their skin and in the fur around their necks and tails, on their belly, and in their “armpits.”

 Pets with a flea infestation in their fur may scratch excessively.
 Sometimes, pets scratch so much that they make themselves bleed.

 In some cases, pets, while grooming, can ingest fleas that carry eggs from intestinal worms (tapeworms).
 The worms end up inside your pet’s system.
 This can lead to excessive salivation and little white flecks around your pet’s anus.

 Though more unusually, you’ll know if you have a flea infestation if you see actual fleas jumping around inside your house, usually on carpet, couches, or other furniture.